I’ve been creating content for 13 years.

 When I’m planning a course launch or major project, I need to see the big picture.

-Obsidian’s canvas feature is perfect for this.
+Obsidian’s Canvas feature is perfect for this.

 I can create a visual map of my entire email launch sequence.
 It’s like having a whiteboard that never runs out of space.